hdShang/arxiv-daily/docs/cs-LG/2025-09-30/papers/250925742v2-less-is-more-towards-simple-graph-contrastive-learning.md

 ---
 layout: default
-title: Less is More: Towards Simple Graph Contrastive Learning
+title: "Less is More: Towards Simple Graph Contrastive Learning"
 ---

 # Less is More: Towards Simple Graph Contrastive Learning